 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Annex 1.A provides guidelines concerning capabilities and corresponding functions.

-Note 2: This material will be included as an Appendix to this section in a future edition.
+Note 2: This material will be included as an Appendix in a future edition.

 3.3.1.7 Members operating Regional Marine Instrument Centres should follow the guidelines concerning capabilities and corresponding functions.